stem-piano/stem-piano-g-main/documentation/hps_testing.md

 ### Test Setup Components

-HPS sensor (shown at left)
+* HPS sensor.

-+3.3 volt power supply.
+* +3.3 volt power supply.
 The current required is very low.
 Therefore, an inexpensive USB breadboard power supply will work.

-Multimeter.
+* Multimeter.
 The multimeter is set to measure DC voltage.

-White paper.
+* White paper.
 It is important to use the same kind of material on the hammer shanks as use for this test.
 This is because the HPS sensor output voltage depends on the reflective surface.
 If use a different surface in the piano, then the test results will not match the results when in the piano.

 ### Connections